prestia/mediumtonys/_posts/2023-08-31-mk4-vw-key-coding.md

 2. Insert your existing key in the car and put it in the ON/ACC position (do _not_ start the car).
 3. Open Terminal on your Mac.
 If you've never used Terminal before, you can find it via Spotlight or in Applications > Utilities > Terminal.
 4. In Terminal, type: `./kw1281test <KKL cable serial number> 10400 17 GetSKC`.

 If your serial number was `12345678`, you would type `./kw1281test 12345678 10400 17 GetSKC`.
 5. Eventually, this will display a 5-digit SKC on your screen.
 If you're only seeing 4 digits, add a 0 to the front.

 ### Step 5: Adapt new keys for your VW

+The last step is to program (or "adapt") your new keys.

 [stay tuned...]